Smarter finance for better building performance

 Environmental upgrade finance is a smarter way for building owners to access capital for commercial building improvement projects, allowing both owners and tenants to reap the benefits of operating a more sustainable and efficient building.

-Environmental upgrade loans are provided by a lender to fund works that improve the environmental performance of an existing building.
+Environmental upgrade loans can be provided by any lender to fund works that improve the environmental performance of an existing building.

 As part of this finance, a contract known as an environmental upgrade agreement (EUA) is entered into by the building owner, the lender and the City Of Sydney.
 Under this contract, the lender advances funds to the building owner to complete the upgrade works and the loan is repaid through the City’s existing rates collection process, as an environmental upgrade charge (EUC).